simpleRTK2B hookup guide

 - 5V_OUT, with maximum current output of 500mA.

 simpleRTK2B requires a good quality GPS/GNSS dual band antenna.
 The board is compatible with both active antennas supporting 3.3V supply and passive antennas.
+The maximum output current is 75mA @ 3.3V.

 If you use it with the traditional cheap GPS antennas widely available, you will not achieve the expected performance.